frkatona/ObsidianSync/Lab/MURI.md

 	- On-site
 		- We're giving poster abstracts to the program manager before July 24th?
 Give to Rob or email directly?
 - Meeting Notes
+	- Rob is still gone, so it's just me, Ben S, and Kavindi (later found out Tainara misunderstood Rob's email and thought the meeting was cancelled)
 	- XRD was down, so no new results about anything
 	- Ben S is emailing Rob asking about the poster abstract stuff (when? to whom? any special instructions?).
 He'll let me know what he finds out.
 	- Ben S giving me some more sample on sapphire to lase